ColoradoSchoolOfMines/acm-officer-resources/project-coordination.rst

   If someone does not want to own a project any more, they must either hand ownership to someone else, or there is no project.
 One major advantage of this approach is that it helps give people stake in the club.
-It also looks good on resumes: "Project owner of ACM project X".
+An added benefit is that it also looks good on resumes: "Project owner of ACM project X".
 Most importantly, though, it prevents us from having dead projects, or nebulous projects where nobody knows what's going on.

 - Each project team must also put together a presentation for the C-MAPP Awards event in January.
 This will help provide a goal that each project can work